 Improve the Curb Appeal of Your Business

 While safety and legal compliance are necessary, you don’t want to overlook the aesthetic appeal of your parking lot.
 After all, your lot is one of the most visible aspects of your property, and a poorly marked or unmarked lot can cause a location to look rundown.
-On the other hand, fresh, clean parking lot stripes give a refreshed appearance to your parking area, especially if the lines are laid over fresh sealcoating or newly laid asphalt.
+Hard Money Property explains that on the other hand, fresh, clean parking lot stripes give a refreshed appearance to your parking area, especially if the lines are laid over fresh sealcoating or newly laid asphalt.

 Increase the Amount of Vehicle Spaces